 It’s really important here to try to spot your landing and make every effort not to hit anything that could do you serious damage, such as a kerb or a wall, if you can possibly help it.
 There’s not much else you can do, because you’ll be barrelling sideways and probably quite disoriented.
 Tuck your head in and protect it with one arm then try to relax and go limp so that you absorb the impact through your joints and not your bones.

 You’ve come into a corner a bit too aggressively and the back wheel, front wheel, or both wheels have started to slide.
-You can’t recover the slide and you hit the deck, continuing the slide on your hip or arse.
+You can’t recover the slide and you hit the deck, continuing the slide on your hip or bottom.

 What you do

 No doubt about it, you need to stop sliding as quickly as possible.
 Legend has it that at 60mph a road will burn through an inch of ﬂesh per second of sliding.
 I don’t know if that’s true or not but that Lycra sure isn’t going to offer you a whole lot of protection!

 As the bike goes down, try to rotate your upper body to face the direction your bike is sliding in.
 If you have time, take your lowest hand off the bars and drop your shoulder so that the back of it can take most of your impact with the road.
 If you’re going really fast, put your feet out in front of you and push them down into the road surface to use as a makeshift brake.

 4. The sack of spuds